Home school agreement

 Each year, our contact information is updated.
 Parents, therefore, have the opportunity to check family information recorded in school.
 Security measures are taken to ensure that the information is kept confidential and only available to authorised staff.

 Teachers are available to discuss your child’s progress throughout the year.
 A letter or telephone call requesting an appointment will ensure the availability of the Key Stage Lead or Class Teacher.

 Problems relating to particular children should be discussed with the Class Teacher in the first instance.

 Newsletters and other letters will be sent home periodically to inform parents about general matters in school.
 Parents are requested to check children’s pockets and bags for letters.

-Scholarpack and the Schools Website are both used to communicate events within the school, alongside paper leaflets and and letters.
+Scholarpack, the schools website and the school Twitter account are all used to communicate events within the school, alongside paper leaflets and letters.